Last updated October 13, 2017

 Minnesota registers the product label, not the product itself or its ingredients.
 When there is a change in the label, such as an EPA Reg.
 No. or the name of the product, it is considered to be a new product requiring a separate registration.
 Remember, a product Label and SDS is required for the “new” product(s).
 The “old” Reg.
 No. must continue to be registered or be discontinued.

-Yes, products can be added to the renewal form.
+No; new products cannot be added to the renewal form.
 If you need an additional application to register a new product, let us know.
-You can also download it from the internet at Application for Registration of New Pesticide Product (PDF: 82 KB / 1 page)
+You can also download it from the internet at Application for Registration of New Pesticide Product (PDF: 167 KB / 1 page)

 After the original label/SDS submission, a resubmission is only needed if there have been revisions.
 Electronic PDFs of labels/SDS must be sent on a disk or via ALSTAR.
 When submitting a revised or amended label that includes a new use site, please indicate this in the subject line of the submission and list the specific new use site (e.g. new use site/corn).
 If sending via ALSTAR, do not also send them directly to the Minnesota Department of Agriculture.
 Please refer to Pesticide Use Site Index for EPA’s list of use sites.

 Minnesota Statute, Chapter 18B.26, Subdivision 3(f) states: “An additional fee of 50 percent of the registration application fee must be paid by the applicant for each pesticide to be registered if the application is a renewal application that is submitted after December 31.”
 Because this is in the Statute, we cannot make any exceptions.
 The envelope containing your renewal application must be postmarked by December 31.
 If it is postmarked January 1 or later, the late fee will be due for each product to be renewed.
 However, new products are not subject to the late fee.